mzlr/dicomJupyterExtension/README.md

 4. Go to the url `YOUR_EC2_PUBLIC_IP:8080` to use the browser on the server.

 ## TODO:
-* Limit the internet access of the browser so that it can only access the local machine, i.e., `localhost:8888` (Jupyter Notebook)
+* Limit the internet access of the browser so that it can only access the local machine, i.e., `localhost:8888` (Jupyter Notebook), because the built-in authentication of GTK Broadway (http://manpages.ubuntu.com/manpages/xenial/man1/broadwayd.1.html) did not work and anyone can use the browser (though they won't be able to access Jupyter Notebook because it is password protected).